JonathanDalien/Etch-a-sketch/README.md

-# Etch-a-skeed
+# Etch-a-sketch
-Etch a skeed project from TheOdinProject
+Etch a sketch project from TheOdinProject